Manufacturer: | Scratch |

 Construction:

 I started t' build by cuttin' one end off o' t' body tube connector and then cuttin' a wedge out o' t' side of it t' allow t' connector t' be glued up into t' cone.
-Avast!
-Blimey!
-Avast, me proud beauty!
-Blimey!
-This was done by squeezin' t' top o' t' connector and then usin' plastic cement t' create a nosecone with a connector which would both allow t' cone t' be held sturdily on top of t' rocket and t' allow an elastic cord t' be attached at a later stage.
+Begad!
+This be done by squeezin' t' top o' t' connector and then usin' plastic cement t' create a nosecone with a connector which would both allow t' cone t' be held sturdily on top of t' rocket and t' allow an elastic cord t' be attached at a later stage.

-At this stage t' nosecone was then sprayed silver and t' main body red, t' fins were protected with masking tape durin' sprayin' then t' balsa fins painted yellow and t' plastic fins painted black, ya bilge rat, t' fins at t' top were painted t' match t' colour o' t' larger fins below them.
+At this stage t' nosecone be then sprayed silver and t' main body red, t' fins were protected with masking tape durin' sprayin' then t' balsa fins painted yellow and t' plastic fins painted black, t' fins at t' top were painted t' match t' colour o' t' larger fins below them.

 With t' rocket finished I checked t' paint work and touched up t' fins, arrr, Zodiac be ready t' fly.